-This is not a cute nativity play (though we'll mention them as we go).
-It's not fluffy, childish, or dull.
+This is not a cute nativity play (though we'll mention incidents from various nativity plays as we go).
+It's not fluffy, childish or dull.
 There are some parts you probably wouldn't want a young child even to know about.